History of the Jews in Morocco: Alliance Israélite Universelle

-Montefiore's journey to Morocco
+The Safi Affair and Montefiore's journey to Morocco

-In 1863 Sir Moses Montefiore and the Board of Deputies of British Jews received a telegram from Morocco asking for help for a group of Jews who were imprisoned at Safi on suspicion of having killed a Spaniard.
-Two others had already been executed at the instigation of the Spanish consul; one of them publicly in Tangier, the other in Safi.
+In the Safi Affair of 1863, two Jews in the city of Safi were accused of poisoning a retired Spanish colonel by the Spanish vice consul in conspiracy with other Jews.
+Both were both subsequently executed after confessions extracted by torture.
+Sir Moses Montefiore and the Board of Deputies of British Jews received a telegram from Morocco from Safi's Jews, who had appealed to the Makhzan, the local governor, without success, before turning to foreign Jewish organizations.
+Montefiore interceded on behalf of those imprisoned in relation to the accusation, and several other imprisoned Jews.
 Sir Moses, supported by the British government, undertook a journey to Morocco to demand the liberation of the imprisoned Jews and, as he said in a letter to the sultan, to move the latter "to give the most positive orders that Jews and Christians, dwelling in all parts of Your Majesty's dominions, shall be perfectly protected, and that no person shall molest them in any manner whatsoever in anything which concerns their safety and tranquillity; and that they may be placed in the enjoyment of the same advantages as all other subjects of Your Majesty."
-Montefiore was successful in both attempts.
+Montefiore was successful in both attempts, although he was unsuccessful in his goal of abolishing the Dhimmi status of Jews in Morocco.

 The prisoners were liberated, and on February 15, 1864, the sultan published an edict granting equal rights of justice to the Jews.
 This edict of emancipation was confirmed by Mohammed IV's son and successor, Moulay Hasan I, on his accession to the throne 1873 and again on September 18, 1880, after the Conference of Madrid.

 Pro-Jewish reforms were often not executed by local magistrates in the fragmented sultanate, however, and even if they were they reignited animosity toward the Jewish population.
 Thus, for example, the sultan Sulaiman (1795–1822) decreed that the Jews of Fez might wear shoes; but so many Jews were killed in the streets of that city as a result of the edict that they themselves asked the sultan to repeal it.
 According to a statistical report of the AIU, for the years 1864–80 no less than 307 Jews were murdered in the city and district of Morocco, which crimes, although brought to the attention of the magistracy upon every occasion, remained unpunished.